 The Minnesota State Colleges and Universities system will enable the people of Minnesota to succeed by providing the most accessible, highest value education in the nation.

 Accountability Dashboard - The Accountability Dashboard for the Minnesota State Colleges and Universities system is designed to track progress in reaching the system's strategic goals and to encourage continuous improvement of system institutions.

 Board of Trustees - The system is governed by a 15-member Board of Trustees.
-Trustees are appointed by the governor and confirmed by the senator.
+Trustees are appointed by the governor and confirmed by the senate.

 System Chancellor - Steven J. Rosenstone is the system chancellor who serves as the system president.
 He began his term on August 1, 2011.

 College and University Presidents - Each college and university within the system is headed by a president who serves as the chief executive officer.
 The presidents report to the system chancellor.

 The system has a budget of about $1.9 billion a year.
 About $837 million comes from tuition, and the remainder from state appropriations and other sources.
 Both the Minnesota Senate and the House of Representatives have higher education committees that oversee the system's operations and finances.